ConCap: Practical Network Traffic Generation for (ML- and) Flow-based Intrusion Detection Systems: Real-world Validation of

-\textbf{Common Setup and Workflow.} The experiments discussed in this section entail two distinct environments.} \begin{itemize}[leftmargin=*] \item {\textit{Real-world network.} Two ``bare-metal'' physical hosts, each having six Intel Core i5-9400 @ 2.90GHz, 32GB RAM running Ubuntu 20.04.6 (5.4.0-67-generic x86\_64) and connected by a 1 Gbit switch.} \item {\concap{}.
+\textbf{Common Setup and Workflow.} The experiments discussed in this section entail two distinct environments.} \begin{itemize}[leftmargin=*] \item \textit{Physical network.} Two ``bare-metal'' physical hosts, each having six Intel Core i5-9400, 32GB RAM running Ubuntu 20.04.6 and connected by a 1 Gbit switch. \item {\concap{}.
 A Kubernetes cluster (v1.29.0) with 1 control plane and 3 worker nodes.
-Each node has 16GB RAM, four Intel Xeon E5-2640v4 @ 2.4GHz running Ubuntu 22.04.3 (Linux 5.15.0-91-generic).
+Each node has 16GB RAM, four Intel Xeon E5-2640v4, running Ubuntu 22.04.3.
 The machines are interconnected by a 10 Gbit switch.} \end{itemize} {For each experiment, we follow a similar procedure.
-We first consider the real-world network.
+We first consider the physical network.
 We instruct one bare-metal host, acting as the ``attacker'', to carry out each of the attacks envisioned in the experiment; whereas the other host acts as the ``target'' and is configured to enable the successful execution of the attack (e.g., if the attack is an SSH bruteforcing, the ``target'' will be running an SSH server).
 The corresponding traffic is captured (as PCAP) on the ``target'' host via \command{tcpdump}{ }, and we also generate the corresponding network flows (via CICFlowMeter and Argus).
-Then, we consider the \concap{} environment: we configure \concap{} so that the ``attacker'' and ``target'' hosts resemble (in terms of computational power, software, and commands executed) of the ``bare metal'' machines; this ensures that the only ``variable'' across our experiments is the overarching environment (i.e., \concap{} or the real-world).
-We provide the configuration files in our repository~\cite{repository}.
+Then, we consider the \concap{} environment: we configure \concap{} so that the ``attacker'' and ``target'' hosts resemble (in terms of computational power, software, and commands executed) of the ``bare metal'' machines; this ensures that the only ``variable'' across our experiments is the overarching environment (i.e., \concap{} or the physical setup).
+The configuration files are in our repository~\cite{repository}.